 BIAT Panel Discussion: "Brain Injury and Family Violence"

-In November 2015, the Brain Injury Association of Tasmania held a discussion panel focusing on "the intersection between brain injury and family violence".
-In line with it's community awareness raising aspirations, BIAT is pleased to share some recordings from the panel.
-Click to view the full series.
+In November 2015, the Brain Injury Association of Tasmania held a panel discussion focusing on "the intersection between brain injury and family violence".
+In line with our community awareness raising aspirations, BIAT is pleased to share some recordings from the panel.